swarnendubiswas/dotemacs/README.md

 - Improve return key in ivy minibuffer map in TUI
 - Fix "C-\`" vterm keybinding in TUI
 - Format-all is not working automatically with `.md` files
+- Company fuzzy is not working with LaTeX files